jarig/suton/README.md

 from suton import TonSettings

 class NodeSettings(TonSettings):
+    # where to connect to
     DOCKER_HOST = "ssh://root@<validator machine IP>"
+    # work-dir on HOST machine (where db, logs and configs will be)
     TON_WORK_DIR = "/data/ton-work"
+    # work-dir on HOST mahcine for ton-control (for logs, and key pick-up & remove by ton-control)
     TON_CONTROL_WORK_DIR = "/data/ton-control"
+    # either data-structure for default secret-manager or connection-string for Keyvault type of secret-managers
     TON_CONTROL_SECRET_MANAGER_CONNECTION_STRING = {
         "validator_seed": '<seed phrase>',
         "validator_address": "-1:<validator address>",